-- 1. Campers should proceed to the drop-off/ pick-up station between 7:45 and 8:00 am daily. - 2.
+- 1. Campers should proceed to the drop-off/ pick-up station between 8:15 and 8:30 am daily. - 2.
 Parents are welcome to park on the street and walk their children to the drop-off/pick-up stations. - 3.
-All campers must be walked in by a parent and signed in. - 4.
-Counselors will do a visual symptoms check as well as take the temperature of all campers.
-A camper with a temperature of 100.4 or more will be asked to stay home.
+All campers must be walked in by a parent and signed in or checked in. - 4.
+Counselors will do a visual symptoms check of all campers.
+A camper who seems unwell will receive a temperature check.
+If the camper has a temperature of 100.4 or more, they will be asked to stay home.